t0nyj/AbnormalDistribution/README.md

 Goto http://thoppil.me/AbnormalDistribution/ to view medal distribution of countries over the years

 ## Tejaswini Rajendra Kale
+Plots

+- Geographic Map : Medals won by countries from 1890 to 2016
+- Bar Plot : Age of winners on year selection
+- Line Graph : Males and Females participating in olympic over years
+- Donut Pie Chart : Top 10 countries with medals by sex
+- Bar Plot : Countries with gold medalist when olymic held on selected venue
+- Heat Map : Mean Age of Medal Winner
+- Bar Plot : Age dristibution of male and females by sport

 ## Eldho John Paul

 ## Antony Joseph Thoppil